jonggyoukim/container/docker.md

 To try something more ambitious, you can run an Ubuntu container with:
  $ docker run -it ubuntu bash

-Share https://github.com/shiftyou/cloudnative/blob/master/images, automate workflows, and more with a free Docker ID: https://hub.docker.com/
+Share images, automate workflows, and more with a free Docker ID: https://hub.docker.com/

 For more examples and ideas, visit: